Mozilla Thunderbird: File formats supported

 Thunderbird also uses Mork and (since version 3) MozStorage (which is based on SQLite) for its internal database.
 Mork was due to be replaced with MozStorage in Thunderbird 3.0, but the 8.0 release still uses the Mork file format.

-Big file linking
+Large file linking

-Since version 38, Thunderbird has integrated support for automatic linking of large files instead of attaching them directly to the mail message.
+Since version 13, Thunderbird has integrated support for uploading files to online file storage services.
+Users can link large files instead of attaching them directly to the email message.
+Supported providers included Ubuntu One and Dropbox.
+Currently, file linking can be used through add-ons or by connecting to a WebDAV provider.

 HTML formatting and code insertion

 Thunderbird provides a wysiwyg editor for composing messages formatted with HTML (default).
 The delivery format auto-detect feature will send unformatted messages as plain text (controlled by a user preference).
 Certain special formatting like subscript, superscript and strikethrough is available from the Format menu.
 The Insert > HTML menu provides the ability to edit the HTML source code of the message.
 There is basic support for HTML template messages, which are stored in a dedicated templates folder for each account.

-Markdown support is provided through the Markdown here Revival add-on.
+Markdown support is provided through the Markdown Here Revival add-on.